tldr-pages/tldr/pages/common/gh-release.md

 > Manage GitHub releases from the command line.
 > More information: <https://cli.github.com/manual/gh_release>.

-- List releases in a GitHub repository, limit 30 items:
+- List releases in a GitHub repository, limited to 30 items:

 `gh release list`